TakayasuNasu/TowerOfHanoi/slides/tower-of-hanoi.md

 ## Conclusion

+It can be obtained how many times moving disks from the following formula.

 $H(n) = 2^n - 1$

 ---

-Do you feel lazy?
+## Do you feel lazy?
-OK, I'll make the computer calculate.
+## OK, I'll make the computer calculate.

 ---

+### This is the solution code.

 ```js
 const H = (n, x = 'x', y = 'y', z = 'z') => {